Porto Travel Guide

 The main reason tourists visit Porto is to sample its legendary port wine, processed, blended and aged in the various lodges of the Vila Nova da Gaia district across the river from the city, reached via the spectacular two-tiered Dom Luis bridge.
 Visitors can tour the lodges and finish up with a tasting session.
 The city also has a historic riverside district called Ribeira, which is undergoing restoration and has been classified as a UNESCO World Heritage Site.

-Within easy reach of Porto are numerous coastal resorts and fishing villages along the Atlantic coastline, well-known for their seafood restaurants.
-It's the perfect end to a day spent cruising down the River Douro, ideal for taking in the scenic splendour.
+Many coastal resorts and fishing villages along the Atlantic coastline are within easy reach of Porto, and they're well-known for their seafood restaurants.
+Ideal for taking in the scenic splendour, a meal at one of these eateries is the perfect end to a day spent cruising down the River Douro.